Sushant-Padha/TimetableSolver.jl/docs/src/tutorial.md

     When you create a division variable, try naming it with the section first, i.e., `C9` instead of `9C`.
     Declaring variables starting with a number is not recommended and can lead to unintended consequences.

-!!! note For using type instances in Julia, see the [Type Instances](./beginner.html#Type-Instances) section for help.
+!!! note Using type instances in Julia
+    See the [Type Instances](./beginner.html#Type-Instances) section for help.

 ### Teacher